rossorilo/Portfolio/_portfolio/01-spiritengineering.md

 ---

-Spirit Engineering is a new aviation company developing novel LSA engines & airframes using top-down manufacturing approaches and carefully tuned production methods.
+Spirit Engineering is a new aviation company developing novel LSA engines & airframes using extensive in-house resources.

-I am not under NDA, but out of respect for my former employer, I will withhold sharing details of the project until it has been formally unveiled.
+I am not under NDA, but out of respect for my former employer, I withhold sharing project details until a formal unveiling.
 If you have professional or job-related inquiries, please [contact me](https://www.ross.thefischers.me/contact).

 ## Test Cell Operation